 For most casual bettors, the designation for each race is likely no more than an interesting side note.
 Even so, it doesn’t hurt to know what these terms mean.

 Horse racing odds are pretty straightforward.
 While other types of sports betting might show odds in a variety of ways, horse races stick with the same standard fractions, with those odds showing the payout ratio for betting successfully.
 For example, if a horse has odds of 3/1 and it wins, successful bettors would win $3 for every $1 they wagered.
 So the lower the fraction, the bigger favorite the horse is.

 The trick about odds in horse racing, however, is that with pari-mutuel wagering, those odds are not static.
 You might place a bet on a horse at 4/1, but the odds could move to 2/1 by post time, in which case if your horse won you’d only receive a 2/1 payout.
 The track moves odds higher or lower based upon the betting.
 It is important to understand that the odds are merely a snapshot, and it pays to watch how they are moving.

 If you happen to visit one of Missouri’s neighboring states where you can bet on horse races online, you can take part in wagering through your mobile device or laptop.
 As long as you have a wireless internet connection and are in a legal state, you can access sites like the TVG horse betting website.

 One of the best parts about online horse betting sites, however, is the presence of bonuses, which can bolster your overall bottom line.
 Here are some common bonuses you may encounter through online horse wagering:

-- Welcome — The site puts bonus dollars or free bets into your account as a reward for signing up.
+- Welcome — The site puts bonus dollars or bonus bets into your account as a reward for signing up.

 - Deposit — The site usually matches a certain percentage of your deposit up to a set amount of bonus money.